 - Download the damn app on IOS, Android, or directly through Amazon.

 - Enter Walt Disney World’s ZIP code 32830, shop Prime Now, a local store, or restaurant, and add items to your cart.
 Check out using your existing Amazon Prime account and our local couriers will deliver to you in the delivery window you choose.
 Restaurant orders are delivered within 1 hour of the time you place your order – there’s a $3.99 fee for restaurant orders.

 Garden Grocer is the old school player in the grocery delivery game for Walt Disney World – in fact it’s the only place they deliver.
-They DO deliver alcohol which is a plus but their fees are a bit antiquated considering the competition and they do have small markups on the products.
-They deliver to all the Disney resorts for an order minimum of $40, plus $14 delivery fee ($30 for same day orders, $20 for next day orders but if you spend over $200 they fee is just $2 – seriously they should waive the fee if I spend $200).
+They DO deliver beer & wine which is a plus but there’s no hard liquor – bummer.
+They deliver to all the Disney resorts for an order minimum of $40, plus $14 delivery fee ($30 for same day orders, $20 for next day orders but if you spend over $200 they fee is just $2 – seriously they should waive the damn fee if I spend $200) UPDATE 2020: Delivery fee is waived if you spend $200+.
 They do give discounts for pre-ordering 15-60 days ahead of your trip.
 All items will be dropped off at Bell Services.
-One benefit here is that Walt disney World is their only market so they know the ins and outs of the property.
+One benefit here is that Walt Disney World is their only market so they know the ins and outs of the property.
 Unlike the other services where the drivers usually also have Uber and Lyft stickers on their cars.
 This can be a slight advantage as to say Instacart who sends the Uber guy to drop things off and has no familiarity with your particular resort.